google/exposure-notifications-server/docs/design/verification_protocol.md

 For newer clients that are not assigning transmission risk values, the 4th segment of the per-TEK segment can be omitted.
-If this is done, then a value of 0 (zero) must be passed on the publish request at the key server, or the transmission risk must be omitted entirerly.
+If this is done, then a value of 0 (zero) must be passed on the publish request at the key server, or the transmission risk must be omitted entirely.
 That would make the clear text portion look like:

 ```